GIMUN Annual Conference 2018

 A good delegate will have to have a solid preparation on the topics of his committee, a developed sense of diplomacy and consensus, and visionary analytical skills, in order to assess the complexity of international relations and the innumerable ramifications that each of her/his decisions may have.
 Delegates perform the most work during the week, debating, writing legal documents, amending them and voting on them.

-At the GIMUN Annual Conference, every permanent member of the Security Council of the United Nations (“P5” : United Kingdom, United States of America, France, China and Russia) has two ambassadors, whose task is to help the delegates and allow a good flow of debate.
+At the GIMUN Annual Conference, every permanent member of the Security Council of the United Nations (“P5” : United Kingdom, United States of America, France, China and Russia) has one ambassador, whose task is to help the delegates of these states and allow a good flow of debate.

-Each ambassador is responsible for three delegates of the P5 country he represents – one in three different committees.
-He has to make sure they respect the state’s position and take actively part in the discussions.
-The ambassador is also in part responsible for their preparation, by providing them with documents summarizing their state’s position regarding the topics of the committees and holding a short introductory session on Saturday March 21st 2015 (in collaboration with the other ambassador).
+Each ambassador is responsible for the delegates of the P5 country he represents – one in each of our six committees.
+They have to make sure these delegates respect the state’s position and actively participate in the discussions.
+The ambassador is also in part responsible for their preparation, by providing them with documents summarizing their state’s position regarding the topics of the committees and holding a short introductory session at the beginning of the conference.

-This position is mostly intended for students who already participated in model UN conferences similar to the GIMUN Annual Conference and would like to do something more complex and interesting.
+This position is mostly intended for students who have already participated in Model UN conferences similar to the GIMUN Annual Conference and would like to hold a more complex position.
 Being ambassador teaches one to be more versatile, allows to improve leaderships skills and gives the opportunity to see the committee sessions in a new light.

 Presidents and Vice-Presidents are the representatives of the Secretariat in each committee.
-Highly experienced and highly trained participants are there in order to moderate the sessions, give substantive and procedural advice on the proceedings, report to the Secretaries General on the advancement of their committees, and in general have a supervisory role to help debate move in the right direction.
+These highly experienced and highly trained participants moderate the sessions, give substantive and procedural advice on the proceedings, report to the Secretaries General on the advancement of their committees, and in general have a supervisory role to help debate move in the right direction.
 They have the tough position of having to juggle between their authority in giving out recommendations, and the fact that they are still at the full disposal of the representatives.
+In addition, the Presidents and Vice-Presidents choose the committee topics and prepare all the necessary documents for the debate.

 The United Nations is in its essence multicultural.
 This implies a strong diversity in terms of norms and practices, but also simply in terms of spoken language.
-In GIMUN we try to grasp a portion of that diversity by proposing for all official documents, and formal speeches, translation and interpretation in English and French.
+In GIMUN we try to grasp a portion of that diversity by proposing translation and interpretation in English and French for all official documents and formal speeches.
 Being students, just like all the other participants, translators and interpreters have in MUNs a unique chance to find concrete and professional experience in the field of their future careers.
 This professionalism transpires in their job performance throughout the conference, giving a unique atmosphere of authenticity to the conference.

 Why GIMUN ?